Sound Rivers Swim Guide Report – July 23, 2021 | New Bern’s Local News and Information – NewBernNow.com

 Upper Neuse

-Smithfield Town Commons failed its Swim Guide test this week.
-Take precautions if recreating at this site.
+Smithfield Town Commons and Neuse Golf Club failed their Swim Guide tests this week.
+Take precautions if recreating at these sites.
 All other sites were good to go!

 Lower Neuse